kubeflow/community/proposals/issue_triage.md

 * A weekly rotation will be established to designate a primary person to apply initial triage

   * The oncall will attempt to satisfy the above criterion or reassign to an appropriate WG if there is some question

+## Triage guideline

+* Take an issue from "Needs Triage" project and open it in a new tab.
+* Carefully read the description.
+* Carefully read all comments below.
+(Some issues might be already resolved).
+* Make sure that issue is still relevant.
+(Some issues might be open for months and still be relevant to current Kubeflow release whereas some might be outdated and can be closed).
+* Ping one of the issue repliers if he/she is not replying for a while.
+* Make sure that all triage conditions are satisfied.
+* Remove issue from "Needs Triage" Project.

 ## Metrics